kirrie/Arduino-LiquidCrystal-I2C-library/README.original.md

-# LiquidCrystal_I2C with digital pins #
-This library uses digital pins instead of sda, scl (a4, a5) with [SoftI2CMaster](https://github.com/todbot/SoftI2CMaster) library.
-It's called a '[bit banging](https://en.wikipedia.org/wiki/Bit_banging)'.
-You have to import SoftI2CMaster library first in order to use this library.

 # Installation #
 Create a new folder called "LiquidCrystal_I2C" under the folder named "libraries" in your Arduino sketchbook folder.
 Create the folder "libraries" in case it does not exist yet.
 Place all the files in the "LiquidCrystal_I2C" folder.